Observations at the Newport Folk Festival 2014 (Harvey Reid)

 The most striking thing about the festival line-up and audience was their young age, and I was among the top percentiles of age in the entire population of tens of thousands.
 That alone is startling, since I am used to gray-haired folk music events, where I am younger than most of the audience & performers.
 This meant that I was also unfamiliar with most of the acts, and it was a chance to see up-close a newer generation of music listeners and musicians.
 Surprising also was that this was the generation of audience who supposedly no longer buy music, and the fact that the festival sold out months in advance was a sign that at least a sizable chunk of people thought it was worth their while to shell out some money and show up at something called a "Folk Festival."
 When I was 19, I started going to some of the earliest bluegrass festivals in Virginia and Maryland, not just because I was interested in learning about the music, but because the word was out about what a great party festivals were.

-The Newport Folk festival has certainly succeeded in selling tickets to a younger audience, and they have proven that thousands of nice people will show up and enjoy a live music event with the words Folk Festival in the name.
+The new version of the Newport Folk festival has certainly succeeded in selling tickets to a younger audience, and they have proven that thousands of nice people will show up and enjoy a live music event with the words Folk Festival in the name.
 It is unclear what role the festival has taken on in continuing the traditions of folk festivals past, or in passing on music, attitudes or stereotypes to a younger audience.
 It is also unclear whether that sort of thing needs to be done.
 It is possible that the NFF has poisoned or diluted the whole idea of a folk festival with too much pop music energy, and it is also possible that they have succeeded in some way in wiping a slate clean, putting together artists and audience who have few expectations, less musical-cultural baggage and a refreshing dis-inclination to worship and imitate the usual set of musical stereotypes.

 Anyone familiar with folk festivals and the Newport Folk Festival in particular would first notice the near-total absence of the performers you would expect to see there, such as Joan Baez, Eric Andersen, Joni Mitchell, Bob Dylan and other well-known aging folk performers who typically headline such events.
 Here was the line-up.
 The Friday headliner was Ryan Adams, and Jack White was the Sat. night mainstage finale, and they were both very rock and "slightly folk."
 Mavis Staples was the Sun. headliner, and a rare typical folk-fest performer.
 No one will ever agree on exactly what happened, but we can discuss what we saw.
 Here is what Acoustic Guitar Magazine said about the festival and here is what Rolling Stone Magazine said.